Actifio/ActPowerCLI/README.md

 ```
 $ACTSORTORDER
 ```
-Sorting is loaded by running reportlist -s, but this is onyl supported in Appliance versions 10.0.2   For earlier versions a CSV file is supplied, ActPowerCLI_SortOrder.csv    If you want to, you can edit this file and force the module to only look in the file by adding -f to the Connect-Act command:
+Sorting is loaded by running reportlist -s, but this is only supported in Appliance versions 10.0.2   For earlier versions a CSV file is supplied, ActPowerCLI_SortOrder.csv    If you want to, you can edit this file and force the module to only look in the file by adding -f to the Connect-Act command:
 ```
 Connect-Act 172.24.1.80 av -i -f
 ```